 Note: Control storm water runoff by devising the shape, depth, and slope of your poured concrete patio in such a way that adequate drainage is achieved.

 If you are looking for a patio material that may be installed quickly and easily, look no further than gravel.
 Usually two types are available, river rock or crushed stone (in sizes ranging from a quarter-inch to one inch in diameter).
 When installed over landscaping fabric, gravel effectively deters weed growth, and compared to other materials, it offers excellent drainage.

-At best, a gravel patio recalls English cottage-style gardens and Tuscan courtyards.
+At best, gravel patios recall English cottage-style gardens and Tuscan courtyards.
 At worst, a gravel patio is high-maintenance, plagued by stones that are difficult to keep level and in place.
 Some folks also complain that gravel is uncomfortable to walk on with bare feet, and other materials provide superior support for outdoor furniture.

 Note: Round, pebble-like gravel stones are more likely to shift than angular, crushed gravel stones; in a high-traffic area like the patio, it may be wise to insist on the latter.